 TO THE MEMBERS OF M/s.
-MACKINNON MACKENZIE & COMPANY LIMITED.
+MACKINNON MACKENZIE & CO.
+LIMITED.

 Report on the Financial Statements

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the financial statements

 Basis for Qualified Opinion